cosmos-lang/cosmos-lang.github.io/quickstart.md

 When encased in a function, _if_ behaves as an imperative conditional.
 It will not do any _backtracking_ or _non-determinism_.

 As a principle, code that uses `rel` should behave like a pure relation and code using `fun` like a regular function as in functional or procedural programming.

 while
 ---

+_"Almost, but not quite, entirely unlike imperative programming."_

+Pseudo-imperative programming in Cosmos is almost, but not quite, entirely unlike imperative programming.
+The programmer may make a _while_ expressions and use the result to make a pure relation or function.

 This is an example of a while-stm that writes numbers from 1 to 6.